IVACY VPN REVIEW: Safe but speeds leave much to be desired

 - Truly reliable data protection.

 - Price.
-Ivacy offers average prices but often holds special offers with discounts.
+Ivacy offers average prices but often holds special offers without discounts.

 Take a look at the main characteristics of Ivacy: